Anisa in Taipei

 5. What’s your impression of Taiwan?
 How would you describe Taiwan to your family and friends?

-My answer: My impression about Taiwan is that it has reasonably low-price living expenses in Taiwan; you do not have to worry about the high costs and tuition.
+My answer: I think Taiwan has reasonably low-price living expenses in Taiwan; you do not have to worry about the high costs and tuition.
 In addition to that, many universities provide scholarships to international students.

 OCAC PROMOTION VIDEO